Mostly Free Online Resources for Family History

 is perhaps the best known.
 Another popular free blog host is http://wordpress.com/ They

 are very simple, you just write what you want and upload

 photos.
 If you can send email messages you can create a blog!
 No

 your website provides more flexibility but much more effort.

 The content on my main website is generated by the free

-have edited the index pages to add photos and additional links,
+the index pages to add photos and additional links, and have created

-and have created additional pages.
-Webpages or "HTML documents" can be
+additional pages.
+Webpages or "HTML documents" can be created by most

 Free website hosting is available from many sources including http://bravenet.com, http://www.tripod.lycos.com, and http://byethost.com

 (Sometimes the advertizing banners may be in bad taste.)
 People searching for a website that contains useful information, usually find it by using Google or some other search engine.
 Help them to find your site by listing it with as many search engines as practical.
 At the bottom of my home page you will find the free sites that I use to advertise my site to the search engines.
 I was pleasantly surprised to find that an earlier version of the document you are reading was catalogued by Google within a few days of my posting it on my website.